lou/multi-select/README.markdown

 	selectButton: true|function($button){}	// Add a select button and call the function when clicked.
 If set to true, the callback function is simply the select/deselect.
 If set to a function, it is called AFTER select/deselect.
 Note that the label itself is not clickable when the button is added
 	selectAll: null				// CSS class for a select-all-html-tag that has been added into the DOM (with selectableFooter or selectableHeader for instance)
 	deselectAll: null			// CSS class for a deselect-all-html-tag that has been added into the DOM (with selectableFooter or selectableHeader for instance)
-	counterClass: null			// CSS class for two html tags that will contain the bnumbers of elements available in each list.
+	counterClass: null			// CSS class for two html tags that will contain the numbers of elements available in each list.
 They must be in the ms-container so they should be created using selectableFooter or selectableHeader)
-})
+	refreshClass: null			// CSS class for a tag that will reset the selection as it was when the page was first loaded })
 ```